pawelpluta/supreme-programming-methodologies/README.md

 One day, some developers started to write names of new programming methodologies that they identified.
 As we already followed Extreme Programming, we found out that they do not fall under this category.
 This is how Supreme Programming was born.
-By strong suggestion of our team member - T.G. - we decided to bring them to a broader audience, so also other, struggling teams can benefit from them.
+By strong suggestion of our team member ([@gritzt](https://github.com/gritzt)) we decided to bring them to a broader audience, so also other, struggling teams can benefit from them.
 We care about developers, as we also are them, so we decided to describe those fascinating methodologies.

 We believe that you already might use them, but do not know the proper approach.
 Review your knowledge, and bring these methodologies to live.